platformatic/docs/README.md

 Deploy happens in Github Actions.
 Take a look at the workflow in `.github` folder.

+## Generate docs for an old Platformatic version

+We keep online only the last 5 versions of Platformatic backwards.
+Every time a new version is realeased, this repository is tagged with `vX.Y.Z`

+To generate the documentation for a specific version, checkout the related tag and run the development server.

 ## Known issues

 ### Deleting directories